alievy/alievy/README.md

 Hello

-I'm Aliev, a seasoned software developer located in Sweden, with Rust as my primary tool of trade.
-My journey began in the world of embedded systems, where I honed my skills for five years.
-Today, I've expanded my horizons to encompass a wide range of domains, including backend, frontend, embedded systems, and cloud development.
+I'm Aliev, a software developer from Sweden, with Rust as my primary programming language.
+I began my career in embedded systems, spending five years developing my expertise.
+Over time, I’ve expanded my skills to include backend, frontend, embedded systems, cloud development, and DevOps.
+I also work with Golang, C, JavaScript, and TypeScript.
+At work, I primarily develop for Linux, handling everything from writing bash scripts to creating full-featured applications for the Linux environment.

 <br>